firedev/todo-mock/README.md

 - When creating/editing a task we display all fields, but pre-fill `scheduledDate` depending on a column.
 - Users can change data and the card could end up in a different column after save.
 - New card goes to the top of the list so it's not confusing
+- State in url, active column, active card, calendar, etc.
 - On the mobile phone we see only one column, so the app shows the resulting column the card is added to.
+  - We store the active column in the url like so `/:column/:task_uuid(/calendar)` so we know which column to display when the screen is small
 - I propose `apollo-graphql` with optimistic updates turned on, so after validation in the frontend we can be almost sure the actual data will be correct and update interface right away.
 - Generate `uuid` in the frontend as well
 - When one starts dragging a card on the mobile phone, replace the column view with slots to drop the card into: